Make Ludington MI your Next Getaway

 Set on Hamlin Lake AND Lake Michigan, Ludington State Park offers miles of amazing hiking through stunning Michigan sand dunes.
 Beyond that, you’ll find a 4-mile long canoe trail (with onsite canoe and kayak rentals) plus the iconic Big Sable Point Lighthouse.

 Big Sable Point Lighthouse was on my must-see list, but it’s not a short walk to find it here.
 The trek to the lighthouse is about its about two miles; two long miles with kids, August heat, and no shade.
-The 2-mile hike or bike (we lucked out with a bus ride) is worth it to capture this historic black and white beacon.

 Luckily for me, The Sable Points Lighthouse Keepers Association (SPLKA) offers Summer Bus Days.
 During these special days, SPLKA offers a bus (for a fee) to take visitors from the park entrance to the lighthouse.